yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 Tasks to complete

--   Create a new feature branch
+-   Create a new feature branch.

--   Make a code change to the feature branch
+-   Make a code change to the feature branch.

--   Commit the code change
+-   Commit the code change.

--   Submit a pull request
+-   Submit a pull request.

--   Approve and complete a pull request
+-   Approve and complete a pull request.

 Exit criteria